wandb/docs/docs/guides/launch/docker.md

 ![](/images/launch/create-queue.gif)

-## 4. Add image-based job to the queue
+## Add image-based job to the queue
+Follow these steps to add your launch job to your queue:

 1. Navigate to your W&B project where the job is defined.
 2. Select the **Jobs** icon on the left panel (thunderbolt image).
-3. This will redirect you to the Jobs page within your project workspace.
+This will redirect you to the Jobs page within your project workspace.
-4. Hover your mouse on the right side of the job name.
+3. Hover your mouse on the right side of the job name and click on the **Launch** button that appears.
-5. Select **Launch**.
 A drawer will appear from the right side of your screen.
-Select the
+Provide the following:
-   * The name of the queue you want to add the job to from the **Queue** dropdown menu.
+   * The name your queue from the **Queue** dropdown menu.
+If you have not created a queue yet, see the [Create a queue section](#3-create-a-queue).
-   * From the **Destination project** dropdown menu, select the W&B project to send the run to.
+   * Select a W&B project from the **Destination project** dropdown menu.
-6. Select **Launch now**.
+4. Click **Launch now**.

-## 5. Start your agent
+## Start your agent
 1. Go to the Launch App at [https://wandb.ai/launch](https://wandb.ai/launch).
 2. Select the entity from the **Entity** dropdown that contains your queue.
 3. Find your queue and click on **View queue**.
-4. If you do not have an active agent, select **Add an agent**.
+4. Click on **Add an agent**.
 5. A modal will appear.
 Copy and paste the command to the machine that had the Docker container running.
 It will look similar to:

 ```bash